 Opens in late August.
 The award period begins January 1 and lasts 18 months.

-The fall 2019 funding cycle is currently open.
-Here are upcoming deadlines:
+The Fall funding cycle is currently closed.
+Here are the upcoming deadlines:

 Opens in early January.
 Award period begins July 1 and lasts 18 months.

-The spring 2020 funding cycle is currently closed.
-Here are upcoming deadlines:
+The Spring funding cycle is closed.
+Here are the upcoming deadlines:

 Summer Bridge Funding

 The Summer Bridge Funding cycle is currently closed.
-Here were past deadlines:
+Here are the upcoming deadlines:

 The application instructions provide information about system requirements, how to edit or check an existing application, required attachments, proposal requirements, budget requirements, and approval routing.

 Start a New Application

 Start a new application during an open funding cycle (see Availability/Deadlines).
 Only applications submitted through this system are accepted; fax, email, and paper copy applications will not be accepted.